 Of the fixed-capacity 6,000 tickets sold for each concert, 1,400 (at just £6) are kept back for ‘prommers’, who queue up to stand in the arena or loll around in the venue’s upper balconies – these areas offer the best acoustics.

 There is no dress code at the Proms, so wear comfortable clothes and sensible shoes.

 Food and drink are not permitted in the auditorium, but there are 14 bars and catering facilities, so bring plenty of readies.
 And be sure to order interval drinks in advance – you’ll save yourself 10 percent and a 20-minute wait.

 Generally one doesn’t clap between movements of a symphony or song cycle, waiting instead until the conductor has relaxed his/her arms.
 The rule is: they slump, you slap (your palms together).

 If you can’t muster the stamina to sit or stand through hundreds of hours of music, every event is broadcast live on Radio 3 and online, with a selection on Radio 1 and Radio 2, plus BBC One, Two and Four.

 The Last Night of the Proms with all the flags may seem like a EuroMillions gathering but the crowd at the event’s closing party have won another type of lottery.
 Seats can only be attained by buying tickets for five concerts and entering a ballot, or if you’re a season-ticket holder.

 Can’t get tickets for the Last Night?
-Proms in the Park (Hyde Park, that is) offers classical music alongside the likes of The Jacksons, Russell Watson and The Mavericks.
+Proms in the Park (Hyde Park, that is) offers classical music alongside the likes of ABC, All Saints and Rick Astley.